Do you ever feel like quitting your job because your work conflicts with your faith?

 Daniel did not resist his circumstances or try to escape testing.
 He did not run from the palace when he had to choose between obeying God and obeying His boss.
 He simply resisted breaking God’s law and asked to be excused from the new rule.

 Many Christians resist testing.
 We resist situations that may challenge our faith and our commitment.
 We rarely have the chance to resist sin like Daniel did, because we hide ourselves away in temptation-free zones.

 That is not what God has called us to do.

-God allowed Daniel to be tested.
-He placed Daniel in the king’s palace and was not surprised when Daniel was tempted.
-He allowed those situations so that Daniel could be refined and so that God could demonstrate His power to those people.
+God allows testing.
+He placed Daniel in the king’s palace and was not surprised when Daniel was tested.
+He allowed those challenges so that Daniel could be refined and so that God could demonstrate His power to that nation.